-(7) Performance of any fraudulent act while holding a certificate or permit.

-(8) Conduct reflecting adversely upon the licensee's fitness to perform services while a licensee.
+(7) Performance of any fraudulent act while holding a certificate, permit, or privilege.
+(8) Conduct reflecting adversely upon the licensee's or privilege holder's fitness to perform services while a licensee.

-(9) Making a false or misleading statement or verification in support of an application for a certificate or permit filed by another person.
+(9) Making a false or misleading statement or verification in support of an application for a certificate, permit, or privilege filed by another person.